 - Inability to maintain healthy relationships with others

 Treating dual diagnosis in Ft.
-Walton, FL is not as simple as one might think, as a number of different approaches go into creating a course of care for a patient.
-When someone enters a dual diagnosis treatment program in Ft.
-Walton, FL, he or she will be able to benefit from an individualized, yet, standard, treatment plan that can help them address both concerns.
+Walton is not as simple as one might think, as a number of different approaches go into creating a course of care for a patient.
+When someone enters a dual diagnosis treatment program, he or she will be able to benefit from an individualized, yet, standard, treatment plan that can help them address both concerns.

 Those who have a dual diagnosis can require more time spent in treatment than someone who is experiencing just one condition or the other.
-For many, treatment begins with detox, where they can physically withdraw from the substance or substances that they have been abusing so that they can be clear-minded enough to partake in an Ft.
-Walton, FL dual diagnosis treatment program.
+For many, treatment begins with detox, where they can physically withdraw from the substance or substances that they have been abusing so that they can be clear-minded enough to partake in our Ft.
+Walton dual diagnosis treatment program.

 When a patient completes a therapeutic program, he or she can move into sober houses with others who have also experienced similar challenges.
 Being able to live amongst those who share similar goals in recovery can help individuals remain accountable and on the right track towards making a full recovery.
 If a patient is better suited to return home instead of moving into a sober home, he or she can do so and continue to work on his or her recovery through psychotherapy with an outside therapist.
 That therapist can then provide a referral to a prescribing professional who can, if necessary, prescribe medications capable of treating the mental illness that the individual is experiencing.

 JourneyPure’s dual diagnosis treatment in Ft.
-Walton, FL include the following mental health conditions:
+Walton, FL treats the following mental health conditions:

 - Bipolar Disorder